How a Missouri town transformed a wasteland into a natural wonder.

 Meredith Ludwig, Producing Director

 Meredith saw her first musical at age eight and from then on embraced the act of telling stories in any media that she came in contact with.
 An early participant in Mid-West Radio Theatre Workshop at KOPN in Columbia, Missouri, she became a regular on the station with The Compost Pile, a series of audio essays.
 Her most enjoyable undertaking thus far was creating and producing, Gumbo Bottoms, a Big Muddy Musical, with Cathy Barton.
-She enjoyed turning oral history into theatre until the pandemic forced the leap to film, creating content for the tribes in Ottawa County, Oklahoma.
+She enjoyed turning oral history into theatre until the pandemic inspired the leap to film, creating content for the tribes in Ottawa County, Oklahoma.
 She continues to toil in the field.

 Aaron Phillips, Director of Photography